 Treatment for alcohol addiction may include:

-Dr. Hamisi prescribes medications to control cravings and reduce risk of relapse and manage symptoms from an underlying mental health condition.
+Your provider prescribes medications to control cravings and reduce risk of relapse and manage symptoms from an underlying mental health condition.

 Many people recovering from alcohol addiction benefit from group support.
 Meeting with people experiencing the same things as you helps you feel less alone and gives you an opportunity to learn how others manage their addiction.